awkoy/replicate-flux-mcp/README.md

 #### `generate_svg`

-Generates an SVG vector image based on a text prompt using the Recraft V3 SVG model.
+Generates an SVG/vector placeholder output based on a text prompt using the configured SVG/video model (allowlist only).

 ```typescript
 {